Welcome to our perennial plant nursery!

 Imagine More Perennial Plants Than You Can Imagine, Delivered To You.

-Their passive coloring and texture makes a wonderful backdrop for perennials, and you'll love the butterflies, bees, and hummingbirds that flock to their honey-scented blossoms.
+Buddleias a/k/a butterfly bushes' passive coloring and texture makes a wonderful backdrop for perennials, and you'll love the butterflies, bees, and hummingbirds that flock to their honey-scented blossoms.

 Buddleias should be planted in a full sun location with fertile, moist, well-drained soil.
 Adding lime to the soil may result in increased growth and better floral quality.
 They are also moderately drought tolerant once established.